IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

 4.11 Go back to the test view and click **Invoke** again.

-4.12 Now you should see a Response section with Status code 200 OK and the Body displaying the details of the Dow Industrial average.
+4.12 Now you should see a Response section with Status code 200 OK and the Body displaying the details of the *Dow Jones Industrial Average*.

   ![Return from API call](images/response.png)